Develop Superior Writing Habits

 Enjoy access to 3 chat rooms — a private group chat room, a room for grad students or professors, and a site-wide chat we fondly call the Club Cafe©.
 Have real-time discussions, share tips and encouragement, create group-writing challenges, hold virtual café writing dates, and more!

-Twice a week, you can check in to a coach-moderated Challenge Chat.
+Multiple times each week, you can check in to a coach-moderated Challenge Chat.
 You’ll announce what you plan to work on, and then you’ll proceed to do your planned writing for 25 minutes.
 Afterward, everyone will reconvene and discuss how it went!
 It sounds simple, but it’s a powerful way to keep you on track with your writing.

 Monthly “People Like Me” calls focus on life in academia in light of different life experiences or personal circumstances.
 These moderated calls are opportunities to connect with members who may share a similar story to your own, including academics who are new parents, those living with chronic illness, or some who were victims of academic bullying.
 We poll our members to determine the class topic beforehand – listen or join in!